Explore Arizona in 4 Days

 Day 2: Page, Arizona and the Grand Canyon

 Our alarms sounded bright, early and sluggishly we got dressed, brushed our teeth and packed up the “road trip essential pack” that my mom had made us.
 We were on our way, 5 hours on our way, to Page, Arizona.
 We had chosen Page after the endless pictures we saw on Pinterest of the mysterious Antelope Canyons with their pink ripples etched into the stone canyon and of the breathtaking photos of the Horseshoe Bend.
-So, there we were embarking on our adventure to the Northern most part of Arizona, listening to our Road Trip Playlist Arizona Style.
+So, there we were embarking on our adventure to the Northern most part of Arizona, listening to our road trip playlist.
 The first couple of hours was mostly endless highway but towards the last hour or so, we made a right turn and we were transported into a completely different landscape.
 The bright red rocks towered over us and as we drove along the winding road.
 Finally, we arrive at our destination, Antelope Canyon Tours.
 Now we did gamble with the Antelope Canyon Tours, it is highly suggested to book your tour at least 2 months ahead of time, as wait times can be between 3-4 hours or possibly not available.
 So, when we were informed that wait times would be between 3-4 hours we discovered another way to see some of the canyons, an Antelope Canyon Boat Tour.

 The Antelope Canyon Boat Tour lasted about an hour and then we started our way over the Horseshoe Bend, which was about a 15-minute drive.
 Now, this was one of the attractions that I was looking the most forward to.
 I’ve seen endless photos of the magnificent landscape and was captivated by the colors in the canyon and the way the sun glistened on the water that surrounded the giant rock.
 When we arrived there were a free parking lot and a pathway that led up the vista.
 After about a short mile walks, we set our eyes out to the large vast canyon.
 It wasn’t until we walk over towards the edge that we saw the majestic scene that I had seen so many times online.
 We, of course, did the tourist thing and took a bunch of photos and tried to find the perfect angle to take a “selfie”.
 Post, taking in the scenery and doing a little rock climbing we made our descent down towards the Grand Canyon.